Does Perimenopause Cause Anxiety?

 Hormonal anxiety:

-May improve is hormones stabilize throughout the cycle
+• May improve as hormones stabilize throughout the cycle

 Can perimenopause cause panic attacks?

 A panic attack is an abrupt surge of at least four of the following symptoms all at once causing of intense fear or discomfort, in the mind and body.
 While a panic attack can feel like it lasts for hours, realistically symptoms peak within minutes then dissipate.
-If you have experienced any combination of at least 4 of the symptoms below, you were not going crazy, you were experiencing a panic attack.
+If you have experienced any combination of at least 4 of the symptoms below simultaneously, you were probably experiencing a panic attack, you were not “going crazy,” and it was not “all in your head.”

 What Helps Reduce Anxiety Symptoms and Panic Attacks During Perimenopause